hashberg-io/pauliopt/README.md

 ### Example 2: Synthesis of Clifford tableau's

-You can create a clifford tableau and append/prepend operations (H, S, CX), with the following code fragment:
+You can create a Clifford tableau and append/prepend operations (H, S, CX), with the following code fragment:

 ```python